 2022 Event Schedule has not been finalized.
 Once the dates are set, they will be posted here.
 An email will be sent to anyone who is on our CONTACT LIST.

-Registration is REQUIRED for each session and is limited to a total of 30 participants.
+Registration is REQUIRED for each series of 6 BFF events.
+We have a limit of 30 participants.
 Read on for more information…

 Are you looking for a place to meet people and make friends?

 If you are 18 or older, this unique program from Parents Helping Parents may be an opportunity for you!